FOR IMMEDIATE RELEASE: Friday, October 30, 2020

 New Business Center supported by competitive, national grant from the Minority Business Development Agency (MBDA) will provide capital and advisory services, and strengthen the ecosystem for region’s women entrepreneurs of color

 Washington, D.C.
 (October 30, 2020) — In celebration of National Women’s Small Business Month, the Washington Area Community Investment Fund (Wacif) today announced its plans to launch a new business center focused on women entrepreneurs of color.
 In partnership with the U.S. Department of Commerce’s Minority Business Development Agency (MBDA), Wacif will launch the National Capital Region MBDA Business Center for Enterprising Women of Color (MBDA Business Center), with services to begin at the beginning of 2021.
-Wacif is one of four organizations across the country to be awarded this competitive, national grant of $1 million, and will join the MBDA’s national Enterprising Women of Color Initiative focused on assisting women entrepreneurs of color to build their businesses, secure contracts and capital, and increase partnership
+Wacif is one of five organizations across the country to be awarded this competitive, national grant of $1 million, and will join the MBDA’s national Enterprising Women of Color Initiative focused on assisting women entrepreneurs of color to build their businesses, secure contracts and capital, and increase partnership

 “This new partnership with the MBDA will expand and concentrate Wacif’s efforts to invest in women entrepreneurs of color,” said Wacif CEO Harold Pettigrew.
 “We are acutely aware of the structural inequalities faced by women entrepreneurs of color, and through the launch of this new business center we will create new business opportunities, establish new partnerships, and deploy greater capital resources to invest in their success.”